paypal/InnerSourceCommons/events/isc-fall-2018.md

 ### October 3-5, 2018 in Islandia, New York, USA

-### Call For Presentations

-The [Call For Presentations for the 2018 Fall Summit](/InnerSourceCommons/events/isc-fall-2018-cfp) closes at midnight on <b>August 10, 2018</b>.

 ### Registration
 [Registration](https://www.brownpapertickets.com/event/3444630) is open through end of September 2018.
 Get your tickets now, and spread the word!
 Your registration fee of $25.00 will be donated to the Apache Software Foundation.

 ### Agenda and Speakers
-We've received a high volume of submissions, and are in the process of confirming speakers.
+The Call for Presentations closed on August 10, 2018.
+We received a high volume of submissions, and are in the process of confirming speakers.
 Feel free to revisit the [speakers page](/InnerSourceCommons/events/isc-fall-2018-speakers) often, as we'll be announcing speakers frequently throughout August.

 The agenda will be published soon.